JudeQuintana/terraform-main/README.md

    - TODO: Mega Mesh Intra VPC Security Group Rules
  - The Centralized Router module is an implementation of the [AWS Centralized Router concept](https://docs.aws.amazon.com/vpc/latest/tgw/transit-gateway-centralized-router.html) but without VPN Gateway or Direct Connect, only VPCs.
-  - Available AZs (a,b,c etc) in a region are different per AWS account (ie. your us-west-2a is not the same AZ as my us-west-2a) so it's possible you'll need to change the AZ letter for a VPC if the provider saying it's not available for the region.
+  - Available AZs (a,b,c etc) in a region are different per AWS account (ie. your us-west-2a is not the same AZ as my us-west-2a) so it's possible you'll need to change the AZ letter for a VPC if the provider is saying it's not available for the region.
  - There is no overlapping CIDR detection inter-region or cross-region so it's important that the VPC's network and subnet CIDRs are allocated correctly.
  - Demos can be used with AWS 4.x and 5.x providers but there will be a warning about a `aws_eip` attribute deprecation in the 5.x provider for Tiered VPC-NG.
    - `aws_eip` will still work when enabling NATGW for a given AZ.